Peter-duiyi/Algorithm-and-Data-Structure/Dynamic Programming/Array.md

 then the maxSubarray should be [i-1, j]

-#### Not Continuous
+### Not Continuous Subarray
-1. get the length of longest incresing subsequence(or array) [300.
+1. get the length of longest incresing subsequence(or array)
+[300.
 Longest Increasing Subsequence](https://leetcode.com/problems/longest-increasing-subsequence/)

 2. get the number of longest increasing Subarray
 [673.
 Number of Longest Increasing Subsequence](https://leetcode.com/problems/number-of-longest-increasing-subsequence/)